mmesh/docs/docs/platform/monitoring/alerts.md

 ### PagerDuty

-The PagerDuty integration allows to forward all the alerts of your mmesh to your PagerDuty account.
+The PagerDuty integration allows you to forward all the alerts of your mmesh to your PagerDuty account.

 mmesh highly recommends the PagerDuty service and configuring this integration to take full advantage of the mmesh alert system.